 Despite much debate over the education system in Russia, the country has a high literacy rate.
 The quality of schooling has improved greatly over time, though it is still far from perfect.
-Russia is known to have some of the best universities in the world.
+Russia is known to have some of the best universities in the world, however.

-Regarding school-aged children, there are public, private and bilingual, and international school options.
+Regarding school-aged children, there are public, private and international school options.
 Most expats choose to send their children to international schools.
-Expat parents find that the teaching language and the method of instruction in public and private schools are not ideal for foreign children.
+Expat parents often find that the teaching language and the method of instruction in public and private schools are not ideal for foreign children.

 Entry requirements into schools may differ so expats are encouraged to contact the schools directly for more information.
 In general, expats must provide their visa, the child’s birth certificate and any academic records.

 The school year in Moscow follows the northern hemisphere pattern, with the longest break being in the summer months.
 The school week is generally Monday to Friday, from 8am or 9am to 2pm or 3pm.

 Generally, there are three stages of schooling: primary school with grades one to four; basic secondary school from grades five through nine; and upper secondary school which goes up to grade 12.

 Public school education is free to both Russian and foreign citizens.
 Parents only pay for meals and school uniforms.

 The quality of state schools is debatable, and classrooms tend to have many students.
 Regardless, expats tend to opt for international schools because the language of instruction in state schools is mainly Russian.
 This means, especially for older students that do not speak Russian, this option is often not feasible.

 Private schools in Moscow